wangwenx190/dynamic-desktop/README.md

 - Currently, hardware decoding only supports traditional video formats such as AVC/H.264, so please do not attempt to play HEVC videos if you are using hardware decoding.

 ## Compilation
-- Clone or download(remember to download the submodules together!) this repository:
+- Clone or download(remember to download all the submodules together!) this repository:
    - First of all, download **Git** from https://git-for-windows.github.io/ and install it.
    - Run:
       ```bash